This summary looks back at an estimated F4 tornado from October 25, 1925. Information for this event came from the following resources:

 Here are the stats on this event from Thomas Grazulis:

 Hit at 0200 local time.
 There were 60 injuries and 18 fatalities.
 The path length was 65 miles and the width 300 yards.
 Rating given: F4.
 Crossed the counties of Crenshaw, Pike, Bullock and Barbour.

 - Moved ENE from 5 miles north of Luverne to Comer.

-- Dozens of homes destroyed in rural communities near the Crenshow/Pike County line.
+- Dozens of homes destroyed in rural communities near the Crenshaw/Pike County line.

 - At least 7 people died in that area.
 This included 4 children and their aunt in one home and a 105-year-old woman in another.

 - These fatalities occurred in the “Good Hope” and “Centenary” communities north of Troy.

 This is was an intriguing report that came out of this event: